 Know your exit number.
 If the car costs $12,000 and you pay it off over 24 months at 24 percent APR, the total outlay is closer to $15,000.
 That math is not a reason to walk away automatically.
 It is a reason to negotiate the price down before you agree to the rate.

-How Willowood Ventures Helps Dealers Win More of These Buyers
+How Willowood Ventures Helps Dealers Win These Buyers

-Buyers researching Shabana Motors or any independent used car dealer are exactly the kind of high-intent traffic that dealerships need to capture before someone else does.
-Willowood Ventures works with 200-plus dealerships across the country to run targeted campaigns that pull those buyers in and convert them at a rate that shows up in real revenue.
+Buyers researching Shabana Motors or any independent used car dealer represent exactly the kind of high-intent traffic dealerships need to capture before someone else does.
+Willowood Ventures works with 200-plus dealerships across the country, running targeted campaigns that pull those buyers in and convert them at a rate that shows up in actual revenue.

 Frequently Asked Questions